 Meals are served in the Mission dining hall 3 times daily weekdays, and 2 meals Saturday & Sunday; the public is invited.

 The Gospel Mission provides shelter to the homeless.
 In our new Men's Shelter we are have 40 beds in our emergency (short term stay) and 16 beds for those in our discipleship program.
 In the Women's Shelter we have 23 beds.
 Both facilities provide daily meals, showers, and clean clothing.
-Check-in at 6:00pm daily.
+Check-in is at 6:00pm daily.

-The Gospel Mission also provides shelter to homeless women and children offsite of our main facility.
-We are able to provide 12 beds for women and children, daily meals, showers, and clean clothing.
+The Gospel Mission also provides shelter to homeless women with children offsite of our main facility.
+We are able to provide 12 beds for women and their children, daily meals, showers, and clean clothing.

 We offer an opportunity of change for those who want to overcome negative life controlling issues, learn to apply new principals in their lives and move from dependency to dignity and self-sufficiency.
 Our in-house, long term, Bible based Recovery Program for men and women focuses on Christian growth/discipleship, recovery from addictions, and restoring the individuals life to become a productive community member.
 This program is for those that are serious in wanting to make a change.